County library project

 - OLM Consultancy (PSDP)

-The stakeholder consultation stage of the county library project commenced in July 2016 when the design consultants met with Municipal District of Ennis staff from and key stakeholders in the flagship project, including staff of Clare County Library and glór.
-The process of consultation will continue up to the final design in early 2017.
-Elected members received a project update from the design consultants ahead of the February monthly meeting of Clare County Council.
-A public consultation process will commence before the end of Quarter 1 of 2017.
+The stakeholder consultation stage of the county library project commenced in July 2016 when the design consultants met with Municipal District of Ennis staff and key stakeholders in the flagship project, including staff of Clare County Library and glór.
+The process of consultation has continued up to the final design.